Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Introduction

-Often {\em multilevel quadrature methods\/} are interpreted as variance reduction methods, a view which has originally been introduced for the approximation of parametric integrals, cf.~\cite{H,H2}.
-Consequently, the representation \eqref{eq:repr1}, and thus the decomposition \eqref{eq:nestedV}, has been used in previous articles, see, for example, \cite{G,Gil15} for stochastic ordinary differential equations and \cite{BSZ,HPS1,TSU13} for partial differential equations with random data.
-To this end, a nested sequence of approximation spaces is presumed such that the complement spaces $\big\{W_\ell^{(1)}\big\}$ are well-defined.
+Originally, {multilevel quadrature methods} have been interpreted as variance reduction methods for the Monte Carlo quadrature, a view which has originally been introduced for the approximation of parametric integrals, cf.~\cite{H,H2}.
+Consequently, the representation \eqref{eq:repr1}, and thus the decomposition \eqref{eq:nestedV}, has been used in previous articles, see, for example, \cite{G,Gil15} for stochastic ordinary differential equations and {\cite{BSZ,HPS1,TSU13,TJWG15}} for partial differential equations with random data.
+To this end, usually a nested sequence of approximation spaces is presumed such that the complement spaces $\big\{W_\ell^{(1)}\big\}$ are well-defined.
 In the context of partial differential equations, these complement spaces are given via the difference of Galerkin projections onto subsequent finite element spaces.
-This circumstance can be avoided in the case of \(\mathcal{F}\) being a functional, cf.~\cite{TSU13}.
+This circumstance can be avoided in the case of \(\mathcal{F}\) being a functional, cf.~{\cite{HANvST15,TSU13}}.
+Still, we emphasize that, particularly in the context of the Monte Carlo method, there are already results available, which allow for giving up this nestedness, see e.g.~\cite{CST13,TSU13}.
+A more general result addressing the resulting error in the underlying bilinear form can be found in \cite{Sieb15}.

 The decomposition \eqref{eq:nestedV} is well suited if the spatial dimension is small, as it is the case for one-dimensional partial differential equations with random data or for stochastic ordinary differential equations.
 Nevertheless, in two or three spatial dimensions, the construction of nested approximation spaces might be difficult or even not be possible at all.
 Sometimes, in view of adaptive refinement strategies, it might be favourable to give up nestedness.
-In the present article, we will employ the decomposition \eqref{eq:nestedQ} which is based on the representation \eqref{eq:repr2}.
-It allows for non-nested finite element spaces.
-Thus, it is conceptually simpler and easy to implement since a black-box finite element solver can be directly employed.
-Moreover, using nested quadrature formulae, a considerable speed-up is achieved in comparison to the conventional multilevel quadrature which is based on the representation \eqref{eq:nestedV}, see Theorem~\ref{thm:cost}.
+In the article at hand, we employ the decomposition \eqref{eq:nestedQ}.
+It allows more naturally for non-nested finite element spaces which, in turn, induce different approximations of the underlying domain.
+Moreover, using nested quadrature formulae, a considerable speed-up is achieved in comparison to the conventional multilevel quadrature which is based on the representation \eqref{eq:nestedV}.